osmanatam/100-days-of-code/post-log-2021.md

 In Armando's definition, an MVP is an app you test internally, while beta has added security and features so that it can be tested by actual users.

-After this discussin, I found many definitions of MVP that differed from Armando's, but it was clear that beta was not the same as an MVP.
+After this discussion, I found many definitions of MVP that differed from Armando's, but it was clear that beta was not the same as an MVP.

 #### Journal Entry 4/17/20: